“When a noble disciple recollects the Tathāgata, on that occasion his mind is not obsessed by lust, hatred, or delusion;

 Request a Clear Mountain Mala

 To receive one of Clear Mountain’s malas, made from locally-sourced Montana agate and other beads blessed by senior teachers in Thailand and the community during pilgrimage to the Bodhi Tree, click the button below or fill out this form.
 The malas, sponsored by donors to the Clear Mountain Book & Mala Fund, and strung or finished by the local community, are freely given and shipping covered from an existing reserve, though if you wish to contribute towards future postage costs, you may do so here.
 As international mailing costs average approximately $15 per mala, we ask those requesting from outside the US consider contributing if they are able (though if you lack the resources to donate, don’t worry!
 We still want you to have a mala).
 Please allow one month for shipping.
 If the mala doesn’t fit, or you decide you’d like a different size, you may return it via mail and make a new mala request, noting it as an exchange.
 If you live in Seattle, you may simply request one at a Saturday gathering.
+If the beads’ color begins to fade with repeated use, please feel to email [email protected] for instructions on where to mail them for restringing with more colorfast beads, though you may also simply have them restrung locally while keeping the blessed agate beads.
 We do ask that you treat the malas with respect, and when setting them down, consider doing so in a high place, preferably a shrine.

 You may use the mala for Recitations of Refuge, in your own practice, or as an article of faith.
 For a detailed description of how to use a mala in practice, see the video, Mālas in Daily Life.
 We do ask that, before requesting, you join Clear Mountain’s community by attending at least three events, in-person or online, and that each person request just one mala.
 Additionally, we hope you’ll continue to follow the monastery’s growth through the newsletter and other means.
-You may email our wonderful “mala managers”, Alejandro and Bonnie, at [email protected] with any questions.
+You may email Bonnie, our wonderful “mala manager”, at [email protected] with any questions.

 May all beings be well!